Jheller11/jet-slalom/readme.md

 ## Description

 This game is a 2-D vertical scrolling game where the object is to fly as far you can without crashing into any obstacles.
+The game is currently in development and not playable.
+Once completed, a link to the deployed game will be provided.

 ## Status